Office of Historic Preservation

-Mark your calendars now and save the date for our 6th annual Historic Homeowner Fair on Saturday, September 27, from 9:30 am - 3:00 pm at the Pearl Full Goods Studio & Breezeway (200 E. Grayson).
+Save the date for our 6th annual Historic Homeowner Fair on Saturday, September 27, from 9:30 am - 3:00 pm at the Pearl Full Goods Studio & Breezeway (200 E. Grayson).
 Want to learn more about caring for your historic home?
 Have questions about researching the history of your house?
 Need information on historic wood windows?
 These topics and more will be covered at this year’s Fair.
 This free public event is perfect for owners of historic homes and those interested in learning about historic preservation and rehabilitation.
 Activities include educational sessions, hands-on demonstrations, an Exhibitor Hall with services and projects for historic homeowners, and much more.
 Additional information is coming soon so stay tuned, or call 215-9274.
 We hope to see you there!

 What does historic designation mean to you and your property?
 The Office of Historic Preservation will host three conversations to explain and discuss the process and impact of historic designation.
 The community is encouraged to attend and ask questions.
 For information call 207-3327 or 207-0241.

 September 17, 6:30-8:30 pm, Lamar Elementary (201 Parland Place)

 October 4, 9:00-11:00 am, Mexican American Unity Council (2300 W. Commerce)

 October 15, 6:00-8:00 pm, Bode Community Center Gym (901 Rigsby)